igorMitrovic98/Secure-Document-Repository/README.md

 ### Certificate Validation:

-  -Users enter their digital certificate during the first step of login.
+  - Users enter their digital certificate during the first step of login.
-  -Valid certificates grant access to the second step.
+  - Valid certificates grant access to the second step.

 ### Username and Password Authentication:

-  -Users input their username and password after successful certificate validation.
+  - Users input their username and password after successful certificate validation.
-  -Three consecutive failed attempts result in automatic suspension of the user's certificate.
+  - Three consecutive failed attempts result in automatic suspension of the user's certificate.
-  -Suspended users can reactivate their certificate by entering correct credentials or register a new account.
+  - Suspended users can reactivate their certificate by entering correct credentials or register a new account.

 ### Document Access: